surge-synthesizer/shortcircuit-xt/src/Sprints.md

 ----------
 Sprint Log I posted on Discord

+## Day 21 (2023-02-24)

+Processors!
+I got the messages working and the float editors up in the UI and they snap at voice on at least.
+Woof.

 ## Day 20 (2023-02-22 for a smidge then a smidge more on the 23)